-Majed has been working with Foodhini for about two years now and has been in America for three.
+Majed has been working with Foodhini for about four years now and has been in America for five.
 His food is a hit; his specialty is Syrian shawarmas.
 He loves sharing the food he was raised on with people in the U.S.

 “Many of the meals on my menu were cooked by my mother,” Majed said.
 “I am a good cook, but I cannot cook better than my mother!”